-Black is now winning easily, as long as he or she knows how to mate with a king and queen!
-If you are not sure whether you know how, there is only one way to find out.
-Test yourself!
+If black manages to queen safely, as in the above diagram, mate should quickly follow as long as black knows how to mate with a king and queen!
+If you are not sure how to do it, why not test yourself!